Methodology

 Medicaid Costs and Payments

 The Medicare Cost Report calculates the cost of services to Medicaid patients by applying the overall cost-to-charge ratio for the entire hospital to the total Medicaid charges reported by the hospital.
-However, this can overestimate or underestimate the cost if Medicaid patients receive a different mix of services than other patients do.
+However, this can overestimate or underestimate the actual cost if Medicaid patients receive a different mix of services than other patients do.
 Since this is of particular concern for hospitals with a large number of Medicaid patients receiving long-term care in hospital swing beds, the costs of services to Medicaid patients at these hospitals are adjusted in an effort to better estimate the actual costs.

 Many hospitals receive two types of Medicaid payments: (1) payments for individual services to patients enrolled in Medicaid, and (2) Disproportionate Share Hospital (DSH) and/or other supplemental payments.
 The amounts of these payments differ significantly across states and among hospitals within the state.
 Unfortunately, these payments are not reported in consistent ways on Medicare Cost Reports; as a result, in some cases they are included in the Medicaid margin and other cases they are included in Non-Patient Service Revenues.